Endothiodon: Teeth

 It was first thought that the dentary contained three parallel rows of teeth.
 Instead of arranging the teeth in longitudinal rows, they are now known to fall into obliquely arranged Zahnreihen.
 In each Zahnreihe, the anteriormost tooth is the oldest and the posterior most tooth is the youngest.
 There is active ongoing replacement of these tooth rows.
 The distal portion of each tooth is compressed from side to side and is somewhat pear shaped in cross section.
+Teeth migrated labially throughout ontogeny rather than being resorbed as rows of new teeth developed.

 The palate shows two distinct regions that are covered in minute foramina.
 These areas probably had a horny covering in life.
 The broad groove running along the tooth row on the dentary was probably also covered by a horny layer.
 It is possible that these regions allowed for occlusion where the upper teeth met the groove lateral to the lower teeth and the lower teeth met one of the regions of the palatine.
 This is still under scrutiny as the palatine region is short in comparison to the lower tooth row and the second horn covered area on the palatine does not oppose any structure in the lower jaw.
 Because the palatine region is shortened, effective occlusion for shearing would only be possible when the lower jaw was in a retracted position.

 History of discovery

-Endothiodon was first discovered by Richard Owen in 1876 in the Karoo region of Beaufort Group, South Africa based on a skull and mandible.
+Endothiodon was first described by Richard Owen in 1876 from fossils discovered in the Karoo region of Beaufort Group, South Africa based on a skull and mandible.
 The genus was described based on the anterior portion of a snout and the corresponding part of the dentary, creating an upturned beak.
 Several more specimens have since been collected, many of them in the Beaufort Group in South Africa, it is here that the first partial skeleton was discovered by Broom in 1915.
-In the 1970s a skull and lower jaw was discovered in Brazil.
-The specimen was originally assigned to the genus Endothiodon.
-Boos later reexamined the specimen and confirmed this assignment which marked Endothiodon as the first Permian dicynodont to be found in South America.
+In the 1970s a badly weathered dicynodont skull and lower jaw was discovered in Brazil and was preliminarly assigned to Endothiodon.
+Boos later reexamined the specimen and confirmed this assignment, referring the specimen to Endothiodon (later confirmed as E. bathystoma by Maharaj and colleagues in 2024) and marking Endothiodon as the first Permian dicynodont to be found in South America.